-“I have concerns that my tenant in New South Wales is withholding rent because they are waiting on a repair to take place.
+“I have concerns that my tenant in New South Wales is withholding rent because they are waiting for a repair to take place.
 The plumber has yet to contact them about arranging a date to view the house.
 Are they legally able to do this?”

 Is my tenant withholding rent?
 What can be done?